zeroluck/docs/sources/reference/interception-scripts/index.md

 - `authorizationGrant` is `org.xdi.oxauth.model.common.AuthorizationGrant`
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

-This script can be used in oxAuth application only.
+This script can be used in an oxAuth application only.

 - [Sample Application Session Management Script](./sample-application-session-script.py)